alexharri/website/posts/canvas-to-ascii.md

 From now on, instead of using the term "lookup vectors", I'll call these vectors, sampled from the image that we're rendering as ASCII, _sampling vectors_.
 One sampling vector is calculated for each cell in the grid.

-Anyway, we can use these sampling vectors to find the best matching ASCII character.
-Let's see what that looks like on our 2D plot -- I'll label the sampling vectors (from left to right) C0, C1 and C2:
+Anyway, we can use these sampling vectors to find the best-matching ASCII character.
+Let's see what that looks like on our 2D plot -- I'll label the sampling vectors (from left to right) C0, C1, and C2:

 <CharacterPlot highlight="P$" inputPoints={[
   { vector: [0.33, 0], label: "C0" },